ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

     ```swift
     var barcodeReader:DynamsoftBarcodeReader! = nil

     /*
     ...
     */

     override func viewDidLoad() {
         configurationDBR()
     }
     ```

-2. Add configurations to the barcode reader and initialize the license:
+2. Add configurations to the barcode reader and initialize the license.

     Objective-C: